 The efficacy and safety of an oral standardised lipid extract of New Zealand green lipped mussel (Perna canaliculus) marketed as Lyprinol® was assessed as maintenance therapy for children with moderate asthma.
 A total of 71 children aged 6 to 13 years were enrolled in a 16-week, single centre, double-masked, placebo-controlled, parallel-group trial and randomly assigned to receive either Lyprinol or placebo (2 capsules twice daily).
 Patients were maintained on as-needed beta-agonist therapy and inhaled corticosteroid (ICS) throughout the study.

 Lyprinol improved the percentage of children reporting little or no trouble with their asthma at three months of treatment (97% vs. 76% p=0.057).
 Both groups were able to tolerate a dose reduction of ICS.
 There were fewer mild and moderate asthma exacerbations overall in the Lyprinol group.
 Lyprinol was well tolerated.
 It appears from this study that Lyprinol is a safe nutritional supplement for children with moderate asthma and that larger prospective controlled studies should explore its potential use as a nutraceutical in asthma as an addition to conventional treatment.
 Keywords: Asthma, paediatric, New Zealand green lipped mussel, randomized controlled trial

-"The study was conducted on the active ingredient PCSO-524®, which is a unique combination of fatty acids extracted from the New Zealand green-lipped mussel (GLM) by a patented process and then blended with olive oil as a carrier.
+"The study was conducted on the active ingredient PCSO-524®, which is a unique combination of fatty acids extracted from the New Zealand green-lipped mussel (GLM) by process and then blended with olive oil as a carrier.
 This particular product has been sold under the brand name Lyprinol® and Omega XL® for human use as a natural anti-inflammatory for nearly 20 years and has been the subject of many clinical trials.
 The product should not be confused with Mussel powder products."